A major donor cultivation plan is your long-term plan to overcome commonly faced challenges in raising major gifts.

 Fundraising and donor retention efforts are more successful when you consider supporters as relationships to nurture.

-Here’s a guide to help you draft an effective fundraising plan for your nonprofit, complete with a template: Writing the Perfect Nonprofit Fundraising Plan – In 10 Easy Steps.
+Here’s a guide to help you draft an effective fundraising plan for your nonprofit organization, complete with a template: Writing the Perfect Nonprofit Fundraising Plan – In 10 Easy Steps.

 Feature Image Source: Tom Ezzatkhah/ Unsplash